Deep-De-coder/Python-Internship/README.md

 This is about Studennt Maanagement System Project

 The basic purpose of this system is to add student data, update and delete it.

+For reference images are added in the image folder.

 ## Technologies
 Python 3.8.9